All about exophthalmos, proptosis, or bulging eyes: Definition, Types, Causes, Symptoms, Evaluation, and Treatment »

 - Replacement thyroid hormone in thyroid disease

-Smoking increases the risk in any kind of bulging eyes.
+Smoking increases the risk of any kind of bulging eyes.
 So, you should quit smoking in any type of bulging eye disease.

 The available surgical treatment options in proptosis include orbital decompression, eye muscle surgery, and eyelid surgery.